 Robert G. McGruder Distinguished Lecture and Award Program

-Now in its 13th year, the annual Robert G. McGruder Distinguished Lecture and Award program recognizes the accomplishments of media professionals who encourage diversity.
+The annual Robert G. McGruder Distinguished Lecture and Awards Program recognizes the accomplishments of media professionals who encourage diversity.
 It is one of Kent State University's most successful events celebrating diversity.

 In addition to a scholarship in his name at Kent State, the School of Journalism and Mass Communication created the Robert G. McGruder Distinguished Lecture and Award program.
 The event is co-sponsored each spring by Kent State’s School of Journalism and Mass Communication and the Division of Diversity, Equity and Inclusion.
 The award and lecture series serves as a reminder of the commitment Robert G. McGruder had for diversity.
 By honoring today’s media leaders who display the same fervent commitment, the award and lecture series also seeks to be an inspiration to students and media professionals.
 The school takes as guidelines for the award these words from McGruder: